-With the key in the "ON" position, the coolant temperature meter indicates the temperature of the coolant.
+This meter indicates the temperature of the coolant, and thereby the engine.
 The coolant temperature varies with changes in the weather and engine load.
-If the top segment and coolant temperature warning indicator flash, stop the vehicle and let the engine cool.
+If the "H" segment and the coolant temperature warning indicator start flashing, stop the vehicle and let the engine cool.